FAQ

 Absolutely not.
 La Veni Vici is open to anyone who is normally constituted and preferably in good health, regardless of their level of practice in running.
 Practitioners of other sports disciplines, licensed or not, are welcome, as well as hikers.

-Participants in the 13 km hike, whose participation will not be timed, do not need to provide any documentary evidence.
+Participants in the 13 km hike, where participation is not timed and there is no ranking, do not need to provide any supporting documents, whether they are adults or minors.

-Is a medical certificate mandatory for timed Nordic walking?
+Is providing a medical certificate still mandatory for timed runners and Nordic walkers?

 What are the conditions to participate in the 13 km hike?

 La Veni Vici also offers a 13 km hiking format on a marked non-timed course that will allow you to discover the Pont du Gard Site’s magical surroundings.
 Hiking sticks are allowed, and registration is not conditioned by a level of practice.
-The hike is open to all healthy individuals, starting at the age of 8 for those who want to participate as a family.
-The only condition is to be born before 31.12.2016.
-No medical certificate is required for the hike.
+The hike is open to all healthy individuals, starting at the age of 7 for those who want to participate as a family.
+The only condition is to be born before 31.12.2018.
+No medical certificate is required for the hike, as it does not result in a ranking.

 Can I register on site during the event weekend?

 NO. No registration can be made on site, even if other participants cancel.
-If there are still places available, registrations can be made online until Friday, November 10, 2023, at 7 pm.
-Given the strong interest in Veni Vici (4200 participants in 2022), we encourage you to register as early as possible, otherwise you may be disappointed!
+If there are any spots left (highly unlikely, as Veni Vici sells out every year), online registrations will remain open until Friday, November 7, 2025, at 8:00 PM.
+Due to the high demand for Veni Vici (with 8,500 participants in 2024), we strongly encourage you to register as early as possible, otherwise, you may be disappointed!

 Where can I consult la Veni Vici regulations?